BryanWilhite/dotnet-core/dotnet-web-mvc-validation/README.md

 }
 ```

-Instead of JSON, we can keep things simpler with `serializeArray` from jQuery [📖 [docs](https://api.jquery.com/serializeArray/#serializeArray)].
+Instead of passing all data as JSON, we can keep things simpler with `serializeArray` from jQuery [📖 [docs](https://api.jquery.com/serializeArray/#serializeArray)].

 #### none of the `$.ajax` calls specify a MIME type

+When the `#cmd-add` request is sent to the server it is `Content-Type: application/x-www-form-urlencoded; charset=UTF-8` but the response is `text/html; charset=utf-8` which goes all the way back to my 20th-century times with ASP on IIS, sending XHTML from SQL Server XML on a bandwagon Microsoft called _dynamic HTML_ and Google would later call, _AJAX_.

+When the `#cmd-save` request is sent, it is also `application/x-www-form-urlencoded` (because of the use of `serializeArray` from jQuery [📖 [docs](https://api.jquery.com/serializeArray/#serializeArray)]) but no content is returned, only a 200 (OK) status which reminds me of my turn-of-the-century salad days with ASP.NET Web API.
+But in those salad days, I would have specified _everything_ in `application/json` which forces me to define a bunch of client-side types.

+By not specifying an `$.ajax` MIME type, the content-negotiation features of ASP.NET take over and can make life easier for less experienced developers (or developers who are not yet into micro-services or RESTful APIs) while not sacrificing flexibility.

 #### ‘advanced’ use of `String.prototype.replace()`

-I am a bit embarrassed to admit that that not only do I not use the regular expression flavor of `replace` very often but I had no idea there was a “replacer” function feature [📖 [docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace)].
+I am a bit embarrassed to admit that not only do I _not_ use the regular expression flavor of `replace` very often but I had no idea there was a “replacer” function feature [📖 [docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace)]:

 ```javascript
 const regex = /[\[_](\d+)[_\]]/